-Graduates of the UCF are found working in a number of different fields including IT services, the software development industry, and the manufacturing industry.
+The UCF alumni can most commonly be found in the software development industry, the health care industry, and the education industry, though they are employed throughout a wide range of sectors.
 Among UCF grads, the aerospace and defense industry is a commonly chosen career field.
-The average starting salary for a graduate of the UCF is approximately $51K.
+The average starting salary for a graduate of the UCF is about $54K.

 Benefits and Perks

-University of South Florida grads report the most similar salaries to UCF alums, earning $52K on average.
-The University of Alabama at Huntsville, North Dakota State University-Main Campus, and Montana State University are also similar to UCF.
+Among alumni of similar schools, University of South Florida grads (who make an average of approximately $52K) earn salaries most similar to UCF alumni.
+Other schools similar to UCF include the University of Alabama at Huntsville, North Dakota State University-Main Campus, and Montana State University.